Lavesiime/dataExtMod/README.md

 # data-extractor
-A WIP tool to extract data.rsdks from the S1/S2 2013 apks.
-Kinda useless because the process isn't hard, this is mostly just me testing stuff with Batch and vbs stuff
+A simple tool to extract the `data.rsdk`'s from S1/S2 2013 Just drop your apk file on to `main.bat` and a `Data.rsdk` will appear in the data extractor directory.
+Your game apk will be renamed to game.zip, you can rename it back to its old name once the Data.rsdk appears